Updated March 31, 2026

 Coverage can be built around general liability, commercial property, workers' compensation, and inland marine protection.
 For a Massachusetts print shop, that usually means looking at bodily injury, property damage, slip and fall, customer injury, fire risk, theft, storm damage, equipment breakdown, and equipment in transit.
 Exact terms vary by policy.

-The average annual premium in the state is listed as $231 to $1,039 per month, but your quote can vary based on your shop size, equipment, payroll, location, claims history, and the coverages you choose.
-Massachusetts pricing is also shown as 39 above the national average in the provided data.
+Your quote can vary based on your shop size, equipment, payroll, location, claims history, and the coverages you choose.
+Massachusetts pricing can also run above the national average.

 At minimum, check whether you need workers' compensation because Massachusetts requires it for businesses with 1 or more employees, unless you are a sole proprietor or partner.
 You should also be ready to show proof of general liability coverage for many commercial leases and confirm any vehicle-related minimums if your business uses delivery vehicles.